oleksii-openproject/openproject/docs/glossary/README.md

 In product management, the RICE score indicates the level of prioritization of a single element, e.g. a feature.
 With the RICE scoring model, you evaluate and compare requirements with each other to decide which products or features to prioritize on the roadmap – in an as objective manner as possible.
 The formula for the RICE score is the following: **R**each x **I**mpact x **C**onfidence / **E**ffort

 ## S

+### SAML

+SAML (Security Assertion Markup Language) is an open standard for exchanging authentication and authorization data between parties, typically an identity provider (IdP) and a service provider (SP).
+OpenProject Enterprise offers user interfaces for SAML as well as for [OpenID Connect](#openid-connect-oidc), so that administrators can set Single Sign-On (SSO) options for their users.
+[Read more about SAML providers for OpenProject in our system admin guide](../system-admin-guide/authentication/saml/).

 ### Share work packages